sl8rw/CS581_MonoGame_Addons/README.md

 # MonoGame Documentation

-- **possible documentation software change**: If using a mac, download docfx using Homebrew: `brew install docfx`
+- **possible documentation software change**: If using a mac, download docfx using Homebrew: `brew install docfx as this will install _v2.46_

 # MonoGame (Original Readme)